Bruce Willis: Early life and education

 Walter Bruce Willis was born on March 19, 1955, in Idar-Oberstein, West Germany; his mother, Marlene, was from Kassel, Germany, and his father, David Willis (1929–2009), was an American soldier.
 He has a younger sister, Florence, and two younger brothers, Robert (1959–2001) and David.
 After being discharged from the military in 1957, his father relocated the family to his hometown of Carneys Point, New Jersey.
 Willis has described his background as a "long line of blue-collar people".
 His mother worked in a bank and his father was a welder, master mechanic and factory worker.

 Willis spoke with a stutter.
 He attended Penns Grove High School in Carneys Point Township, where his schoolmates nicknamed him "Buck-Buck".
 Willis joined the drama club, and found that acting on stage reduced his stutter.
 He was eventually elected student council president.
 He graduated from Penns Grove in 1973.

 After graduating from high school, Willis worked as a security guard at the Salem Nuclear Power Plant and transported crew members at the DuPont Chambers Works factory in Deepwater.
 He turned to acting after working as a private investigator, a role he would later play in the comedy-drama series Moonlighting and the action-comedy film The Last Boy Scout.

 Willis enrolled in the drama program at Montclair State University, where he was cast in a production of Cat on a Hot Tin Roof.
-He left the school in 1977, and moved to New York City, where he supported himself in the early 1980s as a bartender at various nightspots in Manhattan including Kamikaze, Cafe Central & Chelsea Central, while living in the Hell's Kitchen neighborhood.
+He left the school in 1977, and moved to New York City where he was part of the NBC's page program and worked for Saturday Night Live.
+In the early 1980s he supported himself as a bartender at various nightspots in Manhattan including Kamikaze, Cafe Central & Chelsea Central, while living in the Hell's Kitchen neighborhood.